doctorfree/Asciiville/markdown/asciiville.1.md

 : Launches the `cmus` music player client running in a gnome-terminal emulator window.

 **asciiville -f -t -z**
-: Launches `neomutt` mail client in fullscreen mode running in a tilix terminal emulator window.
+: Launches `mutt` mail client in fullscreen mode running in a tilix terminal emulator window.

 **asciiville -l -T -x**
 : Launches `lynx` web browser running in a tmux session in an xfce4-terminal window.